yablacky/pilight_firmware/README.md

 		miso  = 9;
 	;

+###firmware-control

+Since version 4, the firmware has a number of operation modes that can be selected without flashing by using the firmware-control program.
+Most operation modes select filter method(s) that the firmware should perform.

+Since version 6 it is also possible to connect two RF pulse receivers to the ATTiny: the default receiver 1 on Attiny pin 3 and a receiver 2 on Attiny pin 6.
+The firmware can be configuted to watch receiver 1 or to watch receiver 2.
+The receiver 2 pin could be connected to a real RF receiver or, most likely, to a raspi gpio pin, which is normally the case if you have the Attiny wired for flashing.
+In this case it is possible to test and debug the firmware by feeding it with artificially generated, well known pulses.
+The pulsi program can be used to generate such pulses.

 ###FilterMethods

-Since version 4, the firmware implements four different filter methods that can be selected in normal operation and without flashing by signalling a HI+LO on ATTiny pin 5.
+Since version 4, the firmware implements four different filter methods that can be selected in normal operation and without flashing by signalling HI+LO on ATTiny pin 5.
 After going LO the ATTiny sends a signature in about 500 microseconds.
+Since version 5 there are more pulse patterns for pin 5 that firmware-control uses to select other operation modes.

 The version 4 signature contains the selected filter method in the version number like this: if